Tawanchetsada/automated_photo_curator-final/README.md

 ### MLflow Tracking

-Each job logs the following to `mlflow_tracking/mlflow.db`:
+Each completed job logs the following via the MLflow tracking server (`http://mlflow:5000` in Docker):

 | Type | Name | Value |
 |------|------|-------|